-Shallow analysis is performed by SPPC, a rule-based system which consists of a cascade of weighted finite-state components responsible for performing subsequent steps of the linguistic analysis, including: fine-grained tokenization, lexico-morphological analysis, part-of-speech filtering, named entity (NE) recognition, sentence boundary detection, chunk and subclause recognition, see (Piskorski and Neumann, 2000; Neumann and Piskorski, 2002) for details.
-SPPC is capable of processing vast amounts of textual data robustly and efficiently (ca. 30,000 words per second in standard PC environment).
+Shallow analysis is performed by SPPC, a rule-based system which consists of a cascade of weighted finite-state components responsible for performing subsequent steps of the linguistic analysis, including: fine-grained tokenization, lexico-morphological analysis, part-of-speech filtering, named entity (NE) recognition, sentence boundary detection, chunk and subclause recognition (see (Anonymous A, 2000) for details).
+SPPC is capable of processing vast amounts of textual data robustly and efficiently

+(ca. 30000 words per second in standard PC environment).
 We will briefly describe the SPPC components which are currently integrated with the deep components.

 Each token identified by a tokenizer as a potential word form is morphologically analyzed.
-For each token, its lexical information (list of valid readings including stem, part-of-speech and inflection information) is computed using a fullform lexicon of about 700,000 entries that has been compiled out from a stem lexicon of about 120,000 lemmas.
+For each token, its lexical information (list of valid readings including stem, part-of-speech and inflection information) is computed using a stem lexicon of about 120000 lemmas.
 After morphological processing, POS disambiguation rules are applied which compute a preferred reading for each token, while the deep components can back off to all readings.
-NE recognition is based on simple pattern matching techniques.
+NE recognition is based simple pattern matching techniques.
 Proper names (organizations, persons, locations), temporal expressions and quantities can be recognized with an average precision of almost 96% and recall of 85%.
 Furthermore, a NE-specific reference resolution is performed through the use of a dynamic lexicon which stores abbreviated variants of previously recognized named entities.
 Finally, the system splits the text into sentences by applying only few, but highly accurate contextual rules for filtering implausible punctuation signs.
 These rules benefit directly from NE recognition which already performs restricted punctuation disambiguation.